Modern Braid Table Runner Tutorial

 Press the seam (I prefer to press to the side of the strip I just sewed on, but you can press open, too), then sew on the next strip and press that seam.

-After the first four or five strips, put your runner back on the mat, lining up a vertical line with the diagonal of the square again.
+If you were using shorter strips to start, put your runner back on the mat after the first four or five strips, lining up a vertical line with the diagonal of the square again.
 Measure along this line and see how wide the runner is (in my picture, strips 3 and 4 aren't sewn on yet).
 It should be just a tad wider than 15" by now.
-If that is the case, you can start adding the strips without having them extend beyond your vertical mat line.
+If that is the case, you can start adding the 12" strips which will no longer extend beyond your vertical mat line.

 Keep adding strips, alternating sides and pressing the seams between each addition.